 PLO 10: Communication: An ability to communicate effectively, orally as well as in writing, on complex engineering activities with the engineering community and with society at large, such as being able to comprehend and write effective reports and

-design documentation, make effective presentations, and give and receive clear instructions.
+design documentation, make effective presentations and give and receive clear instructions.

 PLO 11: Project Management: An ability to demonstrate management skills and apply engineering principles to one’s own work, as a member and/or leader in a team, to manage projects in a multidisciplinary environment.

-PLO 12: Lifelong Learning: An ability to recognize importance of, and pursue lifelong learning in the broader context of innovation and technological developments
+PLO 12: Lifelong Learning: An ability to recognize the importance of, and pursue lifelong learning in the broader context of innovation and technological developments

 Program Educational Objectives (PEOs)

-PEO1: The graduates will possess core competencies in Computer engineering and problem solving and analysis skills which enables them to be successful in the industry
+PEO1: The graduates will possess core competencies in Computer engineering and problem-solving and analysis skills which enables them to be successful in the industry

 PEO2: The graduates will be involved in lifelong learning and will be able to pursue higher studies and research activities.

-PEO3: The graduates will demonstrate professionalism, moral ethics and leadership qualities in various fields of professional life.
+PEO3: The graduates will demonstrate professionalism, moral ethics, and leadership qualities in various fields of professional life.